-When you hear the word Skwid what comes to mind?
+Skwid.
+When you hear that word what comes to mind?
 A solid kick, hypnotic melodies, lots of dust and plenty of lasers?
 Well it should!

 Why do you love music?

 For me, music transcends everything.
 Borders, race, religion, gender and age.
 I just love that goddamn FUNK, PASSION and SOUL that you get from music.
 It will make you jump, or cry, or feel like you can achieve anything.

 The right song will understand you and reflect your feelings in moments of darkness.
 Writing and playing music is a necessity for me.
 I literally cannot live without doing it.

 How did you get involved with music?